topherhunt/cheatsheets/tmux.md

 - `ctrl-b n` => cycle to next window
 - `ctrl-b %` => split panes horizontally
 - `ctrl-b "` => split panes vertically

+## Troubleshooting

+- One time I accidentally ran `tmux attach` from within the tmux session.
+This created a recursive loop that froze all interaction with that tmux session.
+To fix it, get back to shell then run `tmux list-windows`, then `tmux kill-window -t <TARGET_ID>`.